-September 30, 2014 Note: This is an update of an article from July, 2011.
-A lot has happened in the health insurance world since then, particularly with the implementation of the Affordable Care Act (aka Obamacare).
+September 30, 2014 and Updated Feb.
+18, 2017 – Note: A lot has happened in the health insurance world since this article was written the implementation of the Affordable Care Act (aka Obamacare).
+With the new Trump Administration in place and its promise to repeal Obamacare, much of what is written in this article is completely up in the air.
+What is not up for grabs is the need for baby boomers to be able to have some kind of quality and affordable health care!
 This is Part 3 in our Health Care Insurance series – see links to Parts 1 and 2 in Further Reading below

 Congratulations on your retirement before the age of 65.
 Now, what the heck are you going to do about health insurance?